risan/flores-cli/README.md

   There are three available commands:
     - build: Generate the website.
-    - serve: Generate the website and start the server.
+    - serve: Generate the website and preview it with the built-in server.
-    - watch: Start the development server and watch for any file changes.
+    - watch: Regenerate the website and reload the browser automatically on file changes.

   Options
-    --config, -c: The path to website configuration file.
-It will look for "site.config.js" if non given.
+    --config, -c: The path to website configuration file, default to "site.config.js".

   Examples
     $ flores build